 -Terese Zeccardi, Creative Director at Digitas

 "As a senior vice president at JWT, I had access to all the creative talent that the agency had to offer.
 There were many excellent writers and art directors there at the time.
 Very early on, when faced with a tough assignment that I knew needed an entirely fresh perspective, not just a nicer look, or a slightly more clever attitude, I included Hutson Kovanda on the team.
 I was impressed by the depth of his creative and strategic skills, especially his ability to listen, not to look like he was listening, but really listening.
-For a relatively young art director, he demonstrated an amazing range in his creative thinking, his executional abilities and his instinct for how things show be done, were all impressive.
+For a relatively young art director, he demonstrated an amazing range in his creative thinking, his executional abilities and his instinct for how things should be done, were all impressive.
 That concept, the concept of "how things should be done" applied to his creativity, his commitment to the work (Hutson actually made it fun for all of us to work very, very, very late on a major pitch or assignment because he was so driven, witty and just fun to be around), and how he treated others at the agency.
 In a short period of time, for me, it became very clear that he would become one of the brightest creative people I have ever worked with."

 -Ernie Cox, Senior Creative Director at Krames StayWell